SamuelWeese/Shadow/README.md

 This may or may not allow us to deal with things such as Procfs and Sysfs.
 I believe they are accessed through read, but I'm not certain.
 TODO test.

+###### HOOK EVERYTHING!

+Realistically, if we go down the hooking route, we should hook everything, and just do it dynamically.
+This also fixes the issues of the system using some form of unaccounted for library that I was too stupid to not forsee.

 #### eBPF